Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

 ## Overview

-Checks the health and link status of the optical modules (SFP) of a Huawei OceanStor Dorado storage system via the REST API (`/sfp` endpoint).
-Alerts when a module reports a non-normal health status, and optionally when its link is down.
+Checks the health, link status and optical power of the optical modules (SFP) of a Huawei OceanStor Dorado storage system via the REST API (`/sfp` endpoint).
+Alerts when a module reports a non-normal health status, when its receive or transmit power leaves the range the module itself reports as its operating range, and optionally when its link is down.
+A degrading transceiver or a dirty connector shows up as falling receive power long before the link drops.
 Reports the vendor, model, mode, working speed and what the module sits in.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**